aws-samples/aws-kms-workshop/Section-4-Monitoring-AWS-KMS.md

 You can use the SNS topic that we created before: "**snsworkshop**".
 The process is well described in previous link, so it is not reproduced here in the workshop's instructions.

-In case you need more details about building the alarm, please look into how to build an alarm from AWS KMS metrics in the followin [section of the AWS KMS documentation](https://docs.aws.amazon.com/kms/latest/developerguide/monitoring-cloudwatch.html#key-material-expiration-alarm).
+In case you need more details about building the alarm, please look into how to build an alarm from AWS KMS metrics in the following [section of the AWS KMS documentation](https://docs.aws.amazon.com/kms/latest/developerguide/monitoring-cloudwatch.html#key-material-expiration-alarm).

 ---